 When you have determined the 3-5 right KPIs for your product, you will be able to make better product decisions.
 Looking at the impact your planned product initiatives have on your KPIs should be a driver for all your product decisions and prioritisations.
 As ever in product management focus on the important stuff is key.

 Firstly, think about the users that come to your product and ask yourself these questions:

 What do you ideally like them to do?
 Buy your products, subscribe to your services, consume your content?
-What user behaviour makes you money?
+What user behavior makes you money?
 Really thinking through this will uncover what the right KPIs are (some examples of good metrics for different types of products are given below).

-Also make sure that you whittle it down to no more than five.
-Having too many KPIs indicates a lack of clarity what success means in your product.
+Also, make sure that you whittle it down to no more than five.
+Having too many KPIs indicates a lack of clarity about what success means in your product.
 Once you have identified what the most important KPIs are, think about how you can influence each one.
 A KPI that you cannot influence is useless as you cannot base any decisions on it.

-For example if you are an ecommerce business, you may want to have a KPI for conversion rate.
+For example, if you are an eCommerce business, you may want to have a KPI for conversion rate.
 Secondary metrics could be:

 % who click the checkout button in the basket

 There are many things you can do to improve each of these, but the KPI reported to the business remains the overall conversion rate.

 For example, in a growth phase, a KPI may measure the acquisition of new customers.
 In a more mature phase, you may add retention of existing customers as they become more important to revenue.